 3. Mobility Enables Companies to Streamline Daily Operations

 Innovative organizations that invest in mobility gain a competitive edge over peers who have failed to embrace this technology.
 Mobility leaders are simply able to offer a higher level of customer service—driving customer acquisition and retention while also increasing efficiency and profitability.
 At a glance, dispatchers can see the location and status of every mobile asset.
 They can also rapidly dispatch workers to new locations and track their progress in real-time.
 Organizations also benefit from the data collection and reporting functions offered by mobile apps.
 These critical capabilities empower businesses to meet regulatory requirements and identify opportunities to improve their standard operating procedures.
-Companies can easily track, report, and analyze employee behavior and vehicle activity, from the most granular details to the big-picture trends.
+Companies can also use services like Salesforce.com Integration which allows them to make it easier to communicate with clients and makes it easier to deal with all parts of their business like accounting.
+These services rapidly increase the benefits of mobile technology.
+Furthermore, companies can easily track, report, and analyze employee behavior and vehicle activity, from the most granular details to the big-picture trends.
 Cost has long been the major obstacle preventing small to midsize organizations from taking advantage of the benefits of mobility—but that barrier is rapidly crumbling.
 That’s because the required investment in mobility continues to decrease as smartphones become less expensive, the cost of data plans trends downward, software becomes less expensive and easier to implement, and employees utilize devices they already own.